-The edition 'Minutes of the Austrian Council of Ministers’ was launched in 1967 by Friedrich Engel-Janosi in close cooperation with Hungarian historians.
-It is a full-text and annotated edition of the original documents kept in the Austrian State Archives (Haus-, Hof- und Staatsarchiv and Allgemeines Verwaltungsarchiv) (see fig. 1).
-The minutes record the sessions of the Council of Ministers founded in 1848 (1852−1861 the Conference of Ministers) of the Austrian Empire until the Austro-Hungarian Compromise of 1867 (1.
-Serie).
+Publication of the minutes of the Austrian Council of Ministers was begun by Friedrich Engel-Janosi in 1967, in close cooperation with Hungarian historians.
+It is a full-text and annotated edition of the original documents kept in the Austrian State Archives (Haus-, Hof und Staatsarchiv and Allgemeines Verwaltungsarchiv) (see Fig. 1).
+The minutes record the sessions of the Council of Ministers founded in 1848 (1852−1861 the Conference of Ministers) of the Austrian Empire until the Austro-Hungarian Compromise of 1867 (Series 1).
 The Compromise transformed the Austrian Empire into the Austro-Hungarian Monarchy.
-Three bodies emerged from the until then unified Council of Ministers: the joint Council of Ministers of the Austro-Hungarian Monarchy 1867–1918 (2.
-Serie), a Council of Ministers for the Kingdom of Hungary and one for the remaining countries, abbreviated as Austria or Cisleithania.
-The minutes of the latter's sessions will be edited as the minutes of the Cisleithanian Council of Ministers, 1867−1918 (3.
-Serie).
+Three bodies emerged from the until then unified Council of Ministers: the joint Council of Ministers of the Austro-Hungarian Monarchy 1867–1918 (Series 2), a Council of Ministers for the Kingdom of Hungary and one for the remaining countries, abbreviated as Austria or Cisleithania.
+The minutes of the latter's sessions will be edited as the minutes of the Cisleithanian Council of Ministers, 1867−1918 (Series 3).

 The Council of Ministers was the central body of government.
 The minutes of its sessions reflect all aspects of political life, from issues concerning the state’s structure and organisation to social, economic and technical developments as well as cultural and social problems.
 The minutes represent an extraordinary historical source.

 The Minutes of the Austrian Council of Ministers 1848–1867 (Series 1)